Reducing Docker Image Sizes by 70%

 rm -rf /var/cache/apk/*

 Each RUN creates a layer.
-Fewer layers = smaller image.
+Fewer layers means a smaller image.

 COPY . .